-• Early Replacement (EREP)
+Early Replacement (EREP)

 This type of initiative is designed to convince customers to replace functional equipment earlier than they otherwise would.
 In such cases there shall be a dual baseline, with the existing equipment efficiency (i.e., the efficiency of the equipment being replaced) being the baseline for the remaining useful life of the equipment and a potentially different (typically higher) efficiency for standard new products (consistent with the time of sale baselines, as adjusted for any known changes to future codes or standards) being used as baseline for the remaining life of the efficiency measure.
-Note that for a measure to be treated as "early replacement" each of the following conditions must be met:

-1) the existing equipment being replaced early must be in good functioning condition or require minimal repair (i.e., it is reasonable to conclude that it would have continued to be used in the absence of the program)
+Note that for a measure to be treated as "early replacement", the existing equipment being replaced early must be in good functioning condition or require minimal repair (i.e., it is reasonable to conclude that it could have continued to function in the absence of the program).